dfinity/portal/how-it-works/6_webaccess/01_web_access.subpage.md

 There are a few other ways of implementing the HTTP Gateway protocol.
 The gateway can be implemented as a browser extension.
 The chromium browser could also be modified to include HTTP Gateway as part of the browser.

 ## Deploying Web Apps on IC
-A canister hosted on the Internet Computer consists of a bunch of methods.
-Users can send queries to the canister.
-A query consists of the canister method to be executed and the inputs for the canister method.
-The Internet Computer receives the queries sent by the users, executes the corresponding canister method and returns the response to the user.

 If a canister wishes to serve web content, it should implement a method that takes input a HTTP request (url, http method and headers) and outputs a HTTP response (status, headers and body).
 The canister method could return HTML, CSS and Javascript content as part of the HTTP response.
 Refer to [Internet Computer Interface Spec](https://internetcomputer.org/docs/current/references/ic-interface-spec/#ic-http_request) for more details.

 There’s also an easy way to host existing static web apps (even those built using frameworks such as React and Angular) on the Internet Computer with minimal extra code by creating an “asset canister”.
 An asset canister works similar to a regular canister, except that a lot of boilerplate code to host static websites is taken care of for us.
 To host a static website, we simply need to create a canister, specify its type as “asset” and specify the source folder of the web app.
 Once the asset canister is deployed to the Internet Computer, the website can be accessed at http://\<canister id\>.ic0.app.
 A detailed tutorial can be found [here](https://www.youtube.com/watch?v=JAQ1dkFvfPI) and [here](https://internetcomputer.org/docs/current/samples/host-a-website/).